vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Building/Editor Assemblies.md

 ## Editor assemblies
 ### Description
-Editor code is not accessible in a build.
+Editor code isn't accessible in a build.
 Unity has multiple methods to separate and not include this code.

 ### Resolution
 #### Editor folders